-After Roe in Indiana, abortion will sometimes be mostly illegal.
+After Roe in Indiana, abortion is mostly illegal.
 Hear from Indiana Family Institute about what’s at stake, and how you can be part of the fight for life.
-Then, keep reading to find out more about what abortion law would be in your state after Roe.
+Then, keep reading to learn more about your state’s post-Roe abortion laws.

-After Roe, states will have an even greater responsibility to protect life.
+After Roe, states have an even greater responsibility to protect life.
 Partner with your state’s family policy council to ensure that your state is pro-life, from conception all the way to natural death!Connect with Indiana Family Institute

 After Roe, does my state ban nearly all abortions or allow nearly all abortions?

 Indiana bans most abortions, with significant exceptions.
 Read about Indiana’s limits below.

 Below, we’ve summarized what abortion laws are in your state after Roe.

 Abortion Limits, Exceptions and Enforcement

 If my state won’t ban all abortions, what are the limits to abortion?

 Indiana bans most abortions after fertilization.
 Burns Ind.
 Code Ann. § 16-34-2-1.

 Indiana bans partial-birth abortions.
 Ind.
 Code 16-34-2-1(b) (2021).